 Board Policy #1240 sets forth guidelines for visitors to the schools.
 The major provisions of the policy are:

 In accordance with regulations of the Commissioner of Education, the District has developed a District-Wide Safety Plan to safeguard the safety and health of students and staff, as well as District property, in the event of a true emergency.
-An early dismissal drill will be conducted annually (The exact date will be posted on the District Calendar).
+An early dismissal drill will be conducted annually.
 Students will be dismissed 15 minutes earlier than the normal dismissal time.
 A copy of the District-Wide Safety Plan is available in each building and the Central Office.

 Federal Legislation, AHERA (Asbestos Hazard Emergency Response Act), which was passed in 1986, requires school districts to inspect all buildings for asbestos-containing materials, develop an asbestos management plan for each building, and notify employees, students, and parents of the availability of the asbestos management plans for inspection.
 As was required by the Legislation, the Ichabod Crane Central School District submitted asbestos management plans, one for each building to the New York State Education Department prior to the May 9, 1989 deadline.
 Please be advised that the Asbestos Management Plans are available in the Ichabod Crane Maintenance Office for inspection during normal business hours.
 Please contact the Director of Facilities, Asbestos LEA Designee, at 758-7575, ext.
 3501 if you have any questions or if you would like to inspect one or all of the plans.